 If you're having trouble with your pull-ups, I found this.
 I haven't tried it, but its worth a look.
 Pull-Up Challenge

 Tabata songs for your Tabata WOD's - Tabata Songs

 Well that’s it.
 I went about four pages back on my Google search and this is what I came up with.
 It is by no means an exhaustive list on the subject.
 In fact I excluded some links that only contained instructions and no photos because they were boring and said nothing of value.

 If you have any other links I’d love to post them, especially any bars that were welded.
 Please use common sense if you try any of these plans, because I have not tried them and don’t recommend any of them.
 Try at your own risk.

 * Disclosure Per FCC You need to know that certain links from this article are to affiliate products for sale.
 What that means is that if you click on the link and later purchase a product from the site I could get paid.
 You can read a more in depth disclosure here if need be.
 So why would I tell you this?
 Well first it’s the law, second it’s the right thing to do and third I ain’t got nothing to hide.
 Since this site don’t pay the bills by itself, I figure providing a link to product you might want could benefits both of us.

-** I Have Not reviewed or used the products associated with the links on this page nor do I endorse them, they are for search convenience only, please do your own research before making any purchases.
+** I Have Not reviewed the DIY projects or have I tried them, nor do I endorse them, they are for search convenience only, please do your own research before trying these projects.